Reading

 "What are you looking for in your books?
 Is it ever permitted that this reading end?"

-Agency and learning
+Agency and results

 - The Upside of Stress by Kelly McGonigal - stress = something I care about is at stake = meaning; in addition to fight or flight (or freeze), we can engage with tend & befriend & engage with a situation as a challenge.
 Choosing my stress response: “Do you need to fight, escape, engage, connect, find meaning, or grow?”